KFC employee shot in St. Louis after customer told they’re ‘out of corn’

 Investigators say a suspect was in the drive-thru of the restaurant when he tried to place an order, and one employee informed him the business was out of corn.
 After that, the suspect reportedly made threats toward the employee from the speaker box.

-A short time later, the suspect pulled up to a drive-thru window with a handgun.
+A short time later, the suspect pulled up to a drive-thru window with a handgun, police say.
 A 25-year-old employee went outside to talk with the driver, then he returned to the restaurant with a gunshot wound.

-Police say the victim is in critical, but stable condition and is currently hospitalized with injuries.
+Police say the victim is in critical, but stable condition and remained hospitalized Tuesday.

 The suspect took off from the restaurant after the gunfire.
-Police described the suspect as a Black man, around 40-50 years of age and thin built with a scruffy beard.
-He was last seen wearing a blue jean jacket with a gray hood and sleeves.
+Police say the suspect, who was last seen wearing a blue jean jacket with a gray hood and sleeves, is a Black man in his 40s or 50s, with a thin build and a scruffy beard.

 The St. Louis Metropolitan Police Department is handling the investigation.